Table of contents

 5. Click Save.

-For a full description of each AIA setting, see the Agent-Initiated Activation section of Agent settings.
+For a full description of each AIA setting, see Agent-initiated activation

 Assign the policy to agents